Cedsbstn/Enigma/README.md

-# Enigma
+# Enigma (Still Prototype)

 ## Overview

 Enigma is a decentralized AI Coding Assistant that using **Qwen 2.5 Coder 32B Instruct** and built on the Internet Computer Protocol (ICP).
-Our mission is to leveraging the capabilities, secure and reliability of ICP's DeAI and explore its potential to enhance the AI Coding Assistant.
+Our mission is to leveraging the capabilities, secure and reliability of ICP's DeAI and explore its potential to enhance the AI Coding Assistant to build smart contract solution.

 Powered by the Internet Computer Protocol, Enigma provides a secure, scalable, and decentralized infrastructure.
 This README provides guidance on setting up and running the application.